1988–89 Kentucky Wildcats men's basketball team

+Scandal and Resignation

 After the season, Head Coach Eddie Sutton’s tenure at Kentucky ended after a scandal and a losing record tarnished the school's basketball program.

 Kentucky entered the season lacking significant talents in their lineup.
 Sophomore standout Eric Manuel was suspected of cheating on his college entrance exam and agreed to sit out until the investigation was finished.
 Potential star recruit Shawn Kemp transferred out of Kentucky after signing with the school earlier that year.
-The Wildcats were placed in the hands of inexperienced sophomore LeRon Ellis and freshman Chris Mills.
-The two underclassmen struggled to fill in the talent on the court, resulting in the Wildcats’ first full season losing record since 1927.